Highly rated local moving companies for Boston to Stockton moves

 - Stockton’s population is about 53% less than Boston.

-- Stockton's public transportation has a score of 4 out of 10 versus Boston's higher score of 9.
+- Stockton’s public transportation score of 4 out of 10 is lower than Boston’s score of 9.

 - Stockton is less walkable than Boston with a score of 44 out of 100 vs Boston’s 98 out of 100.

-- Stockton has a bike-friendliness score 52 out of 100, which means it isn't as accessible to and safe for cyclists as Boston, which has a score of 86 out of 100.
+- Stockton has a bike-friendliness score of 52 out of 100, which means it isn’t as accessible or safe for cyclists as Boston, which has a score of 86.

 - Stockton’s crime rate is higher than Boston with a score of 75.2 compared to Boston’s 39.88.
 This means that Stockton neighborhoods are safer than 75.2% of all U.S. neighborhoods, and Boston neighborhoods are safer than 39.88%.